tigerfarm/arduino/README.md

 https://youtu.be/suyiMfzmZKs

 Front panel lower toggle buttons:
-+ Far left: OFF/ON, toggle On/Off.
++ Far left, toggle switch: OFF/ON.
 + The other buttons flip up and flip down, always returning to the center.
 + STOP and RUN: stop a running program, and initiate a program.
 + Flip up for STOP.
 Flip down for RUN.